![]() |

 imperial Russia.
 In 1900, he was awarded with a gold medal at the World’s Fair

-in Paris and France recognised this with one of the most prestigious awards, appointing
+in Paris, France honored him with one of the most prestigious awards, appointing

 The Tsarevich Egg |